Associate Professor, Computer Science and Administrative Sciences; Director, Project Management

 In order to ensure that BU MET’s programs remain a leader in graduate project management education, we took steps to enhance the curriculum for Project Management (MET AD 642), our foundational project management course for students in MET’s Project Management master’s and graduate certificate programs.
 In addition to the incorporation of lessons that reflect the most up-to-date version of the Project Management Body of Knowledge (PMBOK®), the curriculum for AD 642 now includes access to the Project Management Essentials (PM 100) laboratory, which prepares students to succeed in MET’s rigorous project management graduate programs.

-The success of the Pre-Analytics Laboratory (AD 100), designed for MET’s applied business analytics graduate programs, offered a framework to strengthen our project management programs through the development of a non-credit preparatory laboratory called Project Management Essentials (PM 100).
+The success of the Pre-Analytics Laboratory (AD 100), designed for MET’s applied business analytics graduate programs, motivated me to strengthen our project management programs through the development of a non-credit preparatory laboratory called Project Management Essentials (PM 100).
 The curriculum for the laboratory—which all project management students are required to complete—includes content pertaining to the current PMBOK framework and the most up-to-date Microsoft Project software capabilities.
 By transferring prerequisite knowledge to a separate preparatory laboratory, instructors are now able to focus their attention on exploring case studies and exposing students to group projects and exercises.
 I don’t believe any other university offers a similarly unique preparatory course, where students have the opportunity to review the foundational concepts at their own pace using the Blackboard learning management system.

 In addition to refining AD 642, we revised another course that was significantly impacted by the new PMBOK standards—Project Risk and Cost Management (MET AD 644).
 The new standards changed the risk management knowledge area significantly by adding a new process, which has been addressed in the newly-modified curriculum.
 In consultation with the director of digital learning in the Administrative Sciences department, we have introduced a new laboratory software called Risky Project.
 This tool allows students to perform Monte Carlo simulations of project costs and schedules using discrete risk events and uncertainties defined by three-point estimates.
 Cost and schedule risk analysis allows project managers to create realistic “risk-adjusted” cost and schedule estimates to complete their projects.
 Exciting new case studies have also been embedded in the updated curriculum.